Japanese PM to visit flood disaster area, new warnings issued

-KUMANO, Japan (Reuters) - Prime Minister Shinzo Abe headed for the flood-stricken western part of Japan on Wednesday as the death toll from the worst weather disaster in 36 years passed 160 and health worries increased amid scorching heat and the possibility of new floods.
+KUMANO, Japan, July 11 (Reuters) - Prime Minister Shinzo Abe headed for the flood-stricken western part of Japan on Wednesday as the death toll from the worst weather disaster in 36 years passed 160 and health worries increased amid scorching heat and the possibility of new floods.

-Torrential rain unleashed floods and landslides in western Japan last week, bringing death and destruction in particular to neighborhoods built decades ago near steep slopes.
+Torrential rain unleashed floods and landslides in western Japan last week, bringing death and destruction in particular to neighbourhoods built decades ago near steep slopes.

 At least 161 people were killed and 57 are missing, NHK national television said, in Japan’s worst weather disaster since 1982.

-Abe, who canceled an overseas trip to deal with the disaster, has been criticized after a photograph circulated on Twitter showing him and his defense minister at a party with lawmakers just as the rains intensified.
+Abe, who cancelled an overseas trip to deal with the disaster, has been criticised after a photograph circulated on Twitter showing him and his defence minister at a party with lawmakers just as the rains intensified.

 He was set to visit Okayama prefecture, one of the worst-hit areas, later on Wednesday.